 The AMS supports programs for pre-college, undergraduate, and graduate education that nurture mathematical talent and focus on every young mathematician's potential to learn and be successful.
 All programs focus on the belief that through education, opportunities are created.

-The AMS Epsilon Fund grants provide funding support and recognition for programs that focus on pre-college students and which encourage mathematically talented students to think broadly and creatively about mathematics and its applications.
+The AMS Epsilon Fund for Young Scholars Programs grants provide funding support and recognition for programs that focus on pre-college students and which encourage mathematically talented students to think broadly and creatively about mathematics and its applications.

 Have questions about teaching mathematics in the classroom?
-Professors, graduate students, and education researchers will find helpful articles on the subject of mathematics education, and can glean hands-on advice on teaching mathematics in "Teaching Tips".
+Professors, graduate students, and education researchers can explore helpful teaching resources on the subject of mathematics education and can glean hands-on advice on teaching mathematics.
 The AMS also has several programs that provide support and networking for leaders of academic departments of mathematics.

-To address the national imperative of training more well-prepared STEM (Science, Technology, Engineering, and Mathematics) graduates, the AMS is showcasing creative academic programs in order to encourage more innovation and collaboration in college-level mathematics teaching.
+To address the national imperative of training more well-prepared STEMM (Science, Technology, Engineering, Mathematics, and Medicine) graduates, the AMS is showcasing creative academic programs in order to encourage more innovation and collaboration in college-level mathematics teaching.
 Undergraduate mathematics departments are encouraged to share their ideas and experiences with the AMS to further this effort.